Red Sea Security

 We are grateful that nations have come together to protect seafarers and the vessels on which they serve.
 The fact remains that carriers are being attacked and must protect their seafarers.

-Keeping seafarers,
+Protecting seafarers,

-cargo and vessels safe.
+cargo and vessels.

 Many shipping companies have determined that the risks to their crews and vessels in the Red Sea are unacceptably high, literally life-threatening, and are taking the far longer route around the African continent.